aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - When deploying CV Pathfinder, the assumption is that the deployment is using CVaaS.
 - The intent is to be able to support having the different WAN participating devices in different inventories.
 - Only iBGP is supported as an overlay_routing_protocol.
-- On the AutoVPN Route Reflectors and Pathfinders, a listen range statement is used for BGP to allow for distributed inventories.
+- On the AutoVPN Route Reflectors and Pathfinders, a listen range statement is used for BGP to allow for distributed Ansible inventories.
-- The default VRF is being configured by default on all WAN devices with a `wan_vni` of 1.
-To override this, it is necessary to configure the `default` VRF in a tenant in `network_services`.
+- VRF `default` is being configured by default on all WAN devices with a `wan_vni` of 1.
+To override this, it is necessary to configure VRF `default` in a tenant in `network_services`.
 - Path-group ID `65535` is reserved for the path-group called `LAN_HA`.

 ### Features in PREVIEW

 - WAN HA is in PREVIEW

+  - While HA is in preview, it is required to either enable or disable HA if exactly two WAN routers are in one node group.
   - For HA, the considered interfaces are only the `uplink_interfaces` in VRF default.
-It is possible to disable HA under node settings.
   - It is not yet supported to disable HA on a specific LAN interface on the device, nor is it supported to add HA configuration on a non-uplink interface.
   - HA for AutoVPN is not supported